harvca/SVNBuildVersioning/README.md

 SVNBuildVersioning
 ==================
-For this project to work TortoiseSVN needs to be installed
+This project required TortoiseSVN to be installed

 Major and Minor are not changed.

-Build in not changed on Release (Default, Prod or UAT)
+Build not changed on Release (Default, Prod or UAT)

 Revision is changed to the SVN Last committed at revision